amuuu/image-size-analyzer-and-checker/README.md

 ```
 $ python main.py
 ```
-Make sure to specify the name of the assets folder inside the `.env. file.
+Make sure to specify the name of the assets folder inside the `.env`. file.
 The default name for images folder is `imgs/`.